- What are the advantages of using LEED for airport facilities?

 Istanbul Airport (IST)

-- Istanbul Airport includes one of the largest individual LEED certified projects in the world.
-See the project profile and LEED playbook
+- Istanbul Airport includes one of the largest individual LEED certified projects in the world

 - LEED commercial interior projects Istanbul Y.H.
 THY A.O Main Lounge and Istanbul Y.H.
 THY A.O Domestic Lounge